 We're digging in deeper, from the historical roots of the Homestead Act to the current pathways of owning land without draining one’s funds.

-Therefore, get your sense of adventure going, and let's see if you can still get free land from the government for your homesteading.
+Therefore, get your sense of adventure going, and let's see if you can still get free government land for your homesteading.

 What is Homesteading?